Skip to main content

 • options — array of payment methods (different tokens and chains the user can pay with)

-Once the user selects a payment option, fetch the transaction actions and sign each one with the Privy wallet:
+Once the user selects a payment option, fetch the transaction actions and sign them with the Privy wallet.
+The API can return multiple actions (e.g. a token approval followed by a Permit2 signature), and different RPC methods require different parameter handling:

 const actions = await walletkit.pay.getRequiredPaymentActions({